realmlordUnivCode/Blank_Canvas/README.md

 # Blank_Canvas

-## Hello, this is blank canvas, if you're reading this, then congrats on getting developer permissions, or permission to fork this (Only in the event that i no longer will be working on a new game in the series or pushing out revisions (thats what RV stands for in the commits btw)
+## Hello, this is blank canvas, if you're reading this, then congrats on using this template to create your own game!

 # Contents